Skip to main content

 How SSP Is Paid in Workforce Payroll

-• SSP appears as a line item in payroll.
+• SSP appears as a separate line item in payroll.

-• 28 weeks of SSP has been reached.
+• The employee reaches 28 weeks of SSP

-• The employee becomes ineligible due to a change in status (e.g. maternity leave).
+• The employee becomes ineligible (for example due to maternity leave)

 Helpful Links